ucdavis/gchug/docs/onboarding/slurm_jobs.md

 username$login2$
 ```

-LINK TO OTHER BEST PRACTICES FOR SRUN.
-LIKE SRUN IN TMUX, SCREEN

 ## 1.2 sbatch

 It is more efficient to submit your job to the scheduler compared to requesting an interative session with `srun`.
 This way, you can submit a job script and have it run in the background without any additional interference.